A day-by-day guide to the week's best online theater and dance

 Wednesday 7pm EST / midnight GMT (live only)

 Off Broadway’s York Theatre Company, which specializes in musicals, continues its series of virtual cabaret shows dedicated to classic showtunes from the Great American Songbook.
 Standards bearer Michael Feinstein acts as host, and Barry Kleinbort directs.
 Each edition premieres on Wednesday night and is then repeated five times over the next three days; tickets cost $20.
-This week’s featured performer is longtime Broadway hoofer and singer Lee Roy Reams, whose many credits include playing Billy in the original 1980 cast of 42nd Street and flaming roles in Beauty and the Beast and The Producers.
-Alex Rybeck is his musical director.
+This week’s featured performer is Karen Mason, who has successfully straddled the line between cabaret and musical theater (Mamma Mia!) for some time.
+Alex Rybeck is her musical director.

 Wednesday 8pm EST / 1am GMT (live only)